ferserc1/bg2e-native/README.md

 - SDL2
 - Vulkan Memory Allocator

+> Note: If you are using macOS, see the specific notes about macOS configuration.
+It's important that you install the exact version of VulkanSDK described in macOS configuration notes.

 If you have not installed Vulkan with these options, please reinstall.

 > Note: for now, the Linux ARM64 binaries of Vulkan SDK are not available to download.
 You need to build it from source, using the script provided in the VulkanSDK download from the website.
 In this case, you only need to install SDL2, because GLM is a dependency needed to build VulkanSDK.
 You can use your package manager (dnf, apt...) or build it from sources.
 For example: